The Learner Course

 Rehearses 7:45 - 9:30pm Every Wednesday at Downend Library BS16 5TW

-Tina will be starting a band with a brand new batch of beginners in October 2017.
+Tina will be starting a band with a brand new batch of beginners soon.
 If you are interested in joining at year one or year two level please get in contact with us.

 About Heather Platt